 Scottish Open Betting Tips

 Snooker is a hard sport to predict with different winners every week, and with the sport being so mentally draining, it can be hard for the top players to win week in, week out.
-The Scottish Open betting odds currently have the likes of O’Sullivan, Selby and Trump as favourites, but a major Scottish Open betting tip of mine would be to avoid the favourites, and not necessarily go for the guy who has won the most recent tournament.
+The betting odds currently have the likes of O’Sullivan, Selby and Trump as favourites, but a major Scottish Open betting tip of ours would be to avoid the favourites, and not necessarily go for the guy who has won the most recent tournament.
 Sometimes having a bit of time off with an early exit can actually help a snooker player in an upcoming tournament, with the break giving them a chance to recharge their batteries.

 John Higgins @ 12/1 - Higgins is the only player to have a form that is comparable to the world number one, Mark Selby, but he is double the price in the current markets.
 With plenty of extra motivation for Higgins, being that this tournament is in front of his home crowd, and with the burning desire to right the wrongs from last year’s final, John Higgins would be my main choice for the Scottish Open this year.